openfheorg/openfhe-integer-examples/README.md

 --version` to check the version of `g++` that is the current system default.

-2. Install PALISADE on your system.
+2. Install OpenFHE on your system.
 This code was tested with pre-release 1.10.3.

-    * Full instructions for this are to be found in the [README.md](https://gitlab.com/palisade/palisade-release/-/blob/master/README.md) file in the [PALISADE repo](https://gitlab.com/palisade/palisade-release).
+- instructions can be found on the [official installation documentation](https://openfhe-development.readthedocs.io/en/latest/sphinx_rsts/intro/installation/installation.html)

 Run `make install` at the end to install the system to the default location (you can change this location, but then you will have to